An interim calculation in the computation of income tax liability. It is computed by subtracting certain allowable adjustments from gross income.

 A unit of ownership in a corporation.
 Common stockholders participate in the corporation's profits or losses by receiving dividends and by capital gains or losses in the stock's share price.

 State laws vary, but generally all property acquired during a marriage -- excluding property one spouse receives from a will, inheritance, or gift -- is considered community property, and each partner is entitled to one half.
 This includes debt accumulated.
-There are currently nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Nine states currently have community property laws: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 (Alaska adopted a community property system in 1998, but it is optional.)

 Interest that is computed on the principal and on the accrued interest.
 Compound interest may be computed continuously, daily, monthly, quarterly, semiannually, or annually.